 Sports Medicine Bachelor's Degree

 A bachelor's degree gives you the foundation for your career in sports medicine or to pursue further educational goals.
-Some of the classes you can expect to take include chemistry, physics, human anatomy, human physiology, biostatistics, musculoskeletal anatomy, exercise physiology and neuroscience.
+Some of the classes you can expect to take include biology, human anatomy, human physiology, nutrition, exercise physiology and neuroscience.

 Sports Medicine Master Degree

-At the graduate level, sports medicine programs focus on advanced topics such as muscle physiology and clinical biomechanics.
+At the graduate level, sports medicine programs focus on advanced topics such as biostatistics, clinical biomechanics and muscle physiology.
 These programs often require a thesis to be completed at the end of the 2-year program.
 Classes include human movement, advanced exercise physiology, musculoskeletal injuries and advanced conditioning.

 Types of Occupations and Careers

 There is a variety of career opportunities available to you in sports medicine, based on your degree and experience level.
 For example, an associate's degree allows you to work in entry-level and aide positions, such as a fitness worker or physical therapist aide.
 As a fitness worker, you'll work in individual or group settings to provide exercise instructions.
 As a physical therapy aide, you'd help patients with their rehabilitative exercises.
-According to the U.S. Bureau of Labor Statistics (BLS), physical therapist aids earned an average salary of $25,410 in 2012, and the rate of job growth in this field should be well above average over from 2012 to 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), physical therapist aids earned an average salary of $26,660 in 2014, and the rate of job growth in this field should be well above average at 41% from 2012 to 2022.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: